-Students are not permitted to choose their own level.
 Students requesting a level change will be reevaluated by the academic staff and/or teacher of the assigned level.
 Written and/or oral evaluations may be administered to determine whether a level change request will be granted or denied.
 Formal level change requests (which are granted or denied) are recorded.

-If the instructor believes that a student is in the wrong level, he/she is advised to consult the Academic Coordinator regarding the options for that student.
+If the instructor believes that a student is in the wrong level, they are advised to consult the Academic Coordinator regarding the options for that student.
 Written and/or oral evaluations may be administered to determine whether a level change is appropriate.